FreeRTOS/iot-reference-nxp-rt1060/GSG.md

      pki set pub_key sss:00223344
      ```

 1. The CLI waits for you to input the public key.
-Copy the PEM public key created in above
-     step and paste it to the serial terminal, then press `Enter`.
-(Note: Paste the
-     whole content from "-----BEGIN PUBLIC KEY-----" to "-----END PUBLIC KEY-----".)
+Copy the ***contents of*** the PEM public key created in above step and paste it to the serial terminal, then press `Enter`.
+(Note: Paste the whole content, including from "-----BEGIN PUBLIC KEY-----" to "-----END PUBLIC KEY-----".)

 1. On successful provisioning, the CLI should print `OK`.
 At this point, you can
      switch back to device normal mode by turning off the `appmainPROVISIONING_MODE` flag.

-### 6.4 Create and Run an OTA Update (AWS IoT console)
+### 6.4 Creating and Running an OTA Update (AWS IoT console)

 To perform an OTA firmware update, you must go through these steps: